Best MCP Servers for Coding Agents: 10 Worth Installing

 2. GitHub — Repos, PRs, and Issues Without Leaving Your Editor

-Who it's for: Developers who want AI-assisted code review, issue triage, or PR creation without switching to the browser.
+Who it's for: Developers who want AI-assisted issue triage, PR summaries, code search, and review workflows.

 GITHUB_PERSONAL_ACCESS_TOKEN=your_token npx -y @modelcontextprotocol/server-github